Explore Management Information Systems

 Build Your Career

-Graduates of Champlain's management information systems online program will gain the skills needed to manage and plan an organization's technology needs, in addition to subject matter expertise in a specialization of your choice.
+Graduates of Champlain's management information systems online program will gain the skills needed to manage and plan an organization's technology needs.
 With a focus on both foundational business and technical skills (including knowledge of 7+ key applications, platforms, and programming languages, listed below), in addition to key soft skills like problem-solving and critical-thinking, you'll emerge from the program as a well-rounded employee prepared to tackle today's IT challenges, and with a diverse skill set that can carry you through your career.

 Academic Excellence and Recognition